Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 6. FlowBank, a new online broker.
 You can read my full review of FlowBank for more info.

 7. Yuh, an online broker from PostFinance and Swissquote, is made for beginners.
-I have also a full review of Yuh.
+I also have a full review of Yuh.

 These are brokers that many people are using in Switzerland.
 And they are the cheapest brokers that I was able to find.

-CornerTrader has two accounts useful for passive investors: Private and Capital.
+Cornèrtrader has two accounts useful for passive investors: Private and Capital.
 Capital is cheaper than Private and only requires you to have 75’000 CHF on your account.
 So, I will compare the fees for these two accounts.

 I will start by comparing several individual fees of each broker.
 And then, I will run through some scenarios to see more in detail which is best.